Legal Institute of the Great Lakes/

 Are we protecting our water resources or are we engaging in regulatory overreach, threatening shipping, and stifling an energy boom?
 How do we prevent recurrence of the crisis that deprived half a million persons in the Toledo area of drinking water this August?

-These questions will be among those addressed by panels of experts at the 14th annual Great Lakes Water Conference on Friday, November 7 at the University of Toledo College of Law.
-The conference is sponsored by the College of Law and its Legal Institute of the Great Lakes.
+These questions were among those addressed by panels of experts at the 14th annual Great Lakes Water Conference on Friday, November 7 at the University of Toledo College of Law.
+The conference was sponsored by the College of Law and its Legal Institute of the Great Lakes.

-Panel topics will be Defining the Reach of the Clean Water Act (discussing U.S. EPA’s controversial proposed rule), Open Lake Disposal of Harbor Sediments (featuring leaders of Ohio EPA and U.S. Army Corps of Engineers), Fracking Bans and State Preemption (exploring the enforceability of local ordinances), and Algae and the Toledo Water Crisis.
-Gail Hesse, executive director of the Ohio Lake Erie Commission, will be the keynote speaker.
+Panel topics were Defining the Reach of the Clean Water Act (discussing U.S. EPA’s controversial proposed rule), Open Lake Disposal of Harbor Sediments (featuring leaders of Ohio EPA and U.S. Army Corps of Engineers), Fracking Bans and State Preemption (exploring the enforceability of local ordinances), and Algae and the Toledo Water Crisis (focusing on the law and the science).
+Gail Hesse, executive director of the Ohio Lake Erie Commission, was the keynote speaker.

 Previous Years' Conferences